spapas/spapas.github.io/content/django-model-auditing.rst

 different solution in order to add this functionality in Django: doing it ourselves, using django-simple-history and using django-reversion.

+*Update 24/09/2015:* Added a paragraph describing the django-reversion-compare which is a great addon for django-reversion that makes finding differences between versions a breeze!

 Adding simple auditing functionality ourselves
 ==============================================